Beauty and the Beast: A 30th Celebration: Casting

 On July 20, 2022, it was reported that H.E.R. had been cast to play Belle in the special, becoming the first African-Filipino woman to play a Disney Princess on-screen.
-Explaining about her role in the Good Morning America television show, she said "I never thought I could be a Disney princess, of course every little girl wants to be a Disney princess, but I've never seen one that looks like me —  so I get to be that to little girls now."
-Besides acting, she further served as the producer, and arranged the musical numbers with the original composer Alan Menken, which she felt it as a "amazing experience learning about so much herself".
+Explaining about her role in an interview on Good Morning America, she said, "I never thought I could be a Disney princess, of course every little girl wants to be a Disney princess, but I've never seen one that looks like me —  so I get to be that to little girls now."
+Besides acting, she further served as the producer, and arranged the musical numbers with the original composer Alan Menken, which she felt it as an "amazing experience learning about so much herself."

-In September 10, 2022, at the D23 Expo, the producers announced Josh Groban was cast as the Beast, along with Joshua Henry and Rita Moreno being cast as Gaston and the special's narrator, respectively.
-By late-September, Martin Short, Shania Twain, and David Alan Grier were cast, Lumière, Mrs. Potts, and Cogsworth, respectively, Initially, Celine Dion, who voiced the titular song for the animated film, was approached to play Mrs. Potts, but Twain was later offered the role, due to Dion's health issues.
+On September 10, 2022, at the D23 Expo, the producers announced Josh Groban was cast as the Beast, along with Joshua Henry and Rita Moreno being cast as Gaston and the special's narrator, respectively.
+By late-September, Martin Short, Shania Twain, and David Alan Grier were cast as Lumière, Mrs. Potts, and Cogsworth, respectively, Initially, Celine Dion, who performed the titular song for the animated film with Peabo Bryson for the end credits, was approached to play Mrs. Potts, but Twain was later offered the role, due to Dion's health issues.
 Twain further sang the titular track with Menken, playing the song, as a tribute to Angela Lansbury (the voice of Mrs. Potts in the original film), who died in October 2022.

 Filming

 The special was filmed at the Disney lot in Burbank, California in November 2022.
-Chu called the film as "a part animation and part live action spectacle" with song and dance numbers intertwined with clips from the original version, saying that "We want to show how young dancers and choreographers can reinterpret some of the same numbers and some that were never in the animated version".
+Chu called the film as "a part animation and part live action spectacle" with song and dance numbers intertwined with clips from the original version, saying that "We want to show how young dancers and choreographers can reinterpret some of the same numbers and some that were never in the animated version."
 Jamal Sims and Derek Hough choreographed the musical, with over 30 dancers working for the special.
 Hough said that the cast performed various styles, including breakdance, ballet and contemporary dance, but had to workshop ballroom dancing as "many of the cast had never danced with a partner".
 Raj Kapoor, who was one of the executive producers, described the camera work as "cinematic" saying that "We didn’t want the at-home audience to feel like a spectator.
 We wanted them to feel as if they were a guest in the television special."